cre-dev/xml2db/docs/configuring.md

 # Configuring your data model

-The data model in the database (a set of tables linked by foreign keys relationships) is derived automatically from a XML schema definition file (XSD) you provide.
+The data model in the database is derived automatically from a XML schema definition file (XSD) you provide.
+It is a set of tables linked by foreign keys relationships.
 Basically, each `complexType` of the XML schema definition corresponds to a table in the target database data model.
 Each table is named after the first element name of this type, with de-duplication if needed.
 Columns in a table corresponds to `simpleType` elements within a complex type and its attributes.
 Columns are named after the names of children XML elements or attributes.

-`xml2db` applies a few simplifications to the original data model by default, but they can also be opted-out or forced through the configuration provided to the `DataModel` constructor.
+`xml2db` applies a few simplifications to the original data model by default, but they can also be opted-out or forced through the configuration `dict` provided to the `DataModel` constructor.

 The column types can also be configured to override the default type mapping, using `sqlalchemy` types.